mariamayman10/mariamayman10/README.md

 # Hi there! 👋

-I'm Mariam Ayman, a CS undergraduate student in FCAI-CU.
+I'm Mariam Ayman, a CS graduate from FCAI-CU.
 Welcome to my GitHub profile!

 ## Skills